3DSAspect/StayTruePlus-Minecraft-3DS/README.md

 <div align="left">

+# Overview
-Stay True Plus features a combination of texture packs and enhancements that bring together the perfect texture pack for builders.
+Stay True Plus features a combination of texture packs and enhancements that bring together the perfect vanilla + mod pack.
 The pack is centered around the popular 'Stay True' texture pack for Minecraft: Java Edition, but includes a number of additional improvements that stay true to the vanilla style.

-# How to Install
-1. Extract the release folder for your region
-2. Drag and drop the luma folder to the root of your SD Card
-3. Ensure Game Patching is enabled in luma config
-4. Enjoy the awesome textures :)

    ***Also available on the [Minecraft 3DS Edition Community Unistore](https://github.com/Minecraft-3DS-Community/Minecraft-3ds-unistore)***

-# Features
+# List of Included Mods
 - Mostly complete texture replacements from [Stay True](https://www.curseforge.com/minecraft/texture-packs/stay-true) with the remainders being replaced with base 1.17 textures.
 - Oak, Dark Oak, Jungle, and Birch doors replacements from [Glass Doors](https://www.curseforge.com/minecraft/texture-packs/glass-doors).
 - 'Wooden Trapdoor' replaced with the spruce trapdoor from 'Stay True'.